GoInterject/GoInterject.github.io/bApps/bFinancials/Reporting-Capabilities.md

 ### Transaction Reports
 Interject Financials - Epicor transaction reports are governed by admin-configured definitions, tested, validated, and versioned.
-All transaction reports published in the central report library have been validated for accuracy and are versioned, so you know they’re correct and up-to-date.
+All transaction reports published in the central report library have been validated for accuracy and are versioned, so you know they're correct and up-to-date.

 >Included Types